Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Introduction

+To address the above concerns, we draw support from dialogue discourse, a dialogue-specific structure, which can provide pre-defined relations between utterances \cite{discourse-useful1}.
+As shown in Figure \ref{fig:intro}, {\em QA}, {\em Contrast} and {\em Continuation} are three dialogue discourse relations, which explicitly show the information flow and interactions between utterances.
+After knowing these relations, we can generate better summaries.
+Furthermore, we find that a question often sparks a discussion in a meeting.
+As shown in Figure \ref{fig:intro}, the discussion about ``design" and ``cost" surrounds the salient term ``battery charger" in the question.
+Therefore, we assume that a question tends to contain core topics or key concepts that can be used as a pseudo summary for subsequent discussion.

+In this paper, we propose a \textbf{D}ialogue \textbf{D}iscourse-\textbf{A}ware \textbf{M}eeting \textbf{S}ummarizer (\system, see \S\ref{sec:model}) for modeling the dialogue discourse relations among utterances.
+Specifically, we first convert meeting utterances with discourse relations into a meeting graph where utterance vertices interact with relation vertices.
+Then we design a graph-to-sequence framework to generate meeting summaries.
+Besides, to tackle the insufficient training problem, we devise a \textbf{D}ialogue \textbf{D}iscourse-\textbf{A}ware \textbf{D}ata \textbf{A}ugmentation (\method, see \S\ref{sec:dst}) strategy, which constructs a pseudo-summarization corpus from existing input meetings.
+In detail, we use the {\em QA} discourse relation to identify the question as pseudo-summary, then we view subsequent utterances with associated discourse relations as a pseudo-meeting.
+Finally, we can construct a pseudo-summarization corpus, which is 20 times larger than the original dataset and can be used to pretrain \system.

-We conduct experiments on the widely used AMI benchmark \citep{ami}.
-Our approach outperforms various baselines.
-Moreover, we analyze the effectiveness of dialogue discourse and pseudo-summarization corpus.
-In the end, we give a brief summary of our contributions: (1) To the best of our knowledge, we are the first to apply dialogue discourse to model the structure of a meeting for meeting summarization; (2) We design a discourse-aware graph model to encode the entire meeting; (3) Our model achieves a new SOTA on the AMI dataset.
+We conduct various experiments on the widely used AMI \cite{ami} and ICSI \cite{icsi} datasets.
+The results show the effectiveness of \system method and \method strategy.
+In summary, (1) We make the first attempt to successfully explore dialogue discourse to model the utterances interactions for meeting summarization; (2) We devise a dialogue discourse-aware data augmentation strategy to alleviate the data insufficiency problem; (3) Extensive experiments show that our model achieves SOTA performance.